 The majority of coursework is taken in these specialized areas.

-Students must have a minimum 2.8 overall college GPA and at least a 2.8 major GPA to be admitted to the professional year.
-In addition, students must pass the Praxis II content exam to be admitted into the professional year.
+Students must have a minimum 3.0 overall college GPA and at least a 2.8 major GPA to be admitted to the professional year.
+In addition, students must pass the Ohio Assessment for Educators (OAE) content exam to be admitted into the professional year.

-Majors have the opportunity to student teach in English-speaking schools in Rio de Janeiro, Brazil, and Montreal, Canada.
+Majors have the opportunity to student teach in English-speaking schools in Rio de Janeiro, Brazil and Keele, England.

-Student teaching is also possible in Lamar and Aldine, Texas.
-These districts consistently recruit BGSU teacher education graduates.
+Student teaching is also possible in Aldine, Texas.
+This districts consistently recruit BGSU teacher education graduates.

 Many of BGSU’s faculty are involved in grant-funded projects that provide students with special hands-on experiences in areas including reading instruction, science, math, and classroom technology.